datopian/playbook/guide/README.md

         -   Please also remember to include your PDF invoice.
         -   Please check that the total amount invoiced (bottom right) matches to your attached invoice.

-        -   *Qty / Unit Price* Please refer to 3rd bullet point above.
-        -   *Account* - 5111 -COS - Contractor - if most of your time is spent on billable projects, or if not, use 6331 - Contractors;
-        -   *Tax rate*\- choose - 0% Tax on purchases
-        -   *Project* - Scroll down to the one specific project where you spend the majorty of your time working on _(**Please always remember to add project.**)_ (If you have worked for different functions, please make different lines with the correct account and the clear description in the description box.)
-        -   Please also remember to include your PDF invoice.
-        -   Please check that the total amount invoiced (bottom right) matches to your attached invoice.

 ### Company Expenses